Shannon Chandley

 Shannon E. Chandley (born September 14, 1962) is an American politician from the state of New Hampshire.
 A Democrat, Chandley represented the 11th district in the New Hampshire Senate from 2018 until 2020, when she was defeated by the seat's former Republican incumbent, Gary Daniels.
-She defeated Daniels in 2022 and returned to the senate.
+She defeated Daniels in 2022 and returned to the senate until 2024, when she was defeated by Tim McGough.

+Chandley is married to Thomas Silvia, an executive with VineBrook Homes and a former owner of the New Hampshire Fisher Cats.

 Chandley previously served in the New Hampshire House of Representatives for three noncontiguous terms between 2008 and 2010, 2012–2014, and 2016–2018.